Updated on 30 January 2020

 In order to broaden the comprehensiveness of “Toledo-style” wrap-ups, paragraph (d) provides that Council Presidents “may invite the lead or co-leads of a Council visiting mission that was held during that month to actively contribute to the wrap-up session”.

-“The members of the Security Council encourage the President of the Security Council to announce the date of the wrap-up session with sufficient time to allow for adequate preparation by all participants and request the inclusion of the wrap-up session in the Council’s monthly programme of work and the Journal of the United Nations.” (our emphasis)
+“to announce the date of the wrap-up session with sufficient time to allow for adequate preparation by all participants and request the inclusion of the wrap-up session in the Council’s monthly programme of work and the Journal of the United Nations.”

 (This update supplements pages 52-56 of the book.)